 At the southeastern end of The Green, this small undulating site overlooking Casco Bay was once part of the firing range mounds for Fort Williams.
 It now hosts a large variety of early successional plants, including sweet fern, common juniper, northern bayberry, various brambles, Eastern red cedar, staghorn sumac, and cherry and birch trees.

 Making inroads into the site are poison ivy and several invasive exotic plants, including climbing nightshade, Asiatic bittersweet and Asiatic honeysuckle.
-Lessons learned at the Cliff Walk sites will inform the approach to suppressing these plants while providing informal access into the site and nurturing the existing native plant community so valuable to wildlife.
+Lessons learned at the Cliff Walk sites will inform the approach to suppressing these plants while providing informal access into the site and nurturing the native plant community that is so valuable to wildlife.

 Featured Problematic Plant: climbing nightshade (Solanum dulcamara)

 Native to moist thickets in Eurasia, climbing nightshade is a vine-like shrub that takes root as it creeps along the ground until reaching a fence or other plant, which it then climbs for support to reach more light.
 Although it can grow 6 to 10 feet tall (or higher) each year, all above-ground parts die back to the woody base each fall, from where it reemerges the following spring (much like swallow-wort).
 Its green, spade-shaped leaves turn eggplant-purple in autumn, and have an unpleasant odor when crushed.
 Attractive violet and yellow flowers bloom from late spring to early autumn, and mature into bright-red, fleshy berries that are consumed by many mammals and birds.